reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - `52:40` Rachel: what is the wikitext 103 model?
 Is it awdlstm again?
 - JH:  yes, and we're about to dig into that again.
 The way I trained it, it was literally the same lines of code as you see... here.., but without pre-training it on wikitext 103

+## `53:08` fastai doc project
+- welcome back from break
+- before we go back into language models and NLP classifiers, a quick discussion about something pretty new at the moment, which is the fastai doc project: https://github.com/fastai/fastai/tree/master/docs
+- the goal of the fastai doc project is to create documentation that makes readers say, "wow